Theosophy-Science Group Newsletter, November 2006, (modified) Dara tatray

-This talk is a discussion of what I regard as the fundamental question concerning intelligent design; or at least the fundamental question from a particular point of view, and that, not necessarily the view of science.
+This essay is a discussion of what I regard as the fundamental question concerning the concept of intelligent design; or at least the fundamental question from a particular point of view, and that, not necessarily the view of science.
 There are other questions concerning intelligent design which may be more productive from a scientist’s point of view; but no question is more fundamental, in my opinion, than the question relating to the nature of intelligence.
 A further consideration arises towards the end of this discussion: whether or not we can rely on the intelligence of the designer, when the designer is a human being rather than a metaphysical principle.
-The present discussion also provides background information with which to better understand four significant words and how they interact with one another: they are Life, Consciousness, emergence and karma.
+To a large extent, outcomes depend upon the nature of the designer.

-Let us begin with a few rhetorical questions.
 Is intelligence something human beings possess, to varying degree; or is it universally diffused — and not just among humans?
-Is intelligence acquired by the ego or does intelligence (as opposed to intellect) exist in inverse proportion to ego?
+Is intelligence acquired by the ego or does intelligence exist in inverse proportion to ego?
 Is intelligence an epiphenomenon of either the brain or of thought?
-Metaphorically put, is thought the receiver or the transmitter of intelligence?
+Is thought the receiver or the transmitter of intelligence?
 There is a fairly consistent answer to these questions across diverse cultures and climes, East and West, from the Upanishads and Plato to Bruno, Blavatsky and Bohm: and it is their answer to these questions that I am about to give.

-In a nutshell, then, intellect is related to discursive, analytic thought, which is always conditioned, whereas intelligence relates to the present moment, to the unconditioned, the spaces in between thought.
+On the one hand, we have analytic or discursive thought, which is always conditioned and based upon the known.
+On the other there is this mysterious direct perception, or intelligence, which is always in the present moment, and exists in the unconditioned spaces in between thought.
 Then there is the nature of consciousness to consider.
 Professor E.A.
 Burtt presented a valuable insight into the general Western conception of consciousness, when he pointed out that the Westerner generally:

 … defines “consciousness” as always implying awareness of some object.
 By contrast, the Eastern thinker sees something of vital importance beyond and underlying all objects — namely, the universe that encompasses them, and the self that apprehends them — the knower, which by its very nature is the subject of consciousness and always eludes us when we try to make it an object.
 In fact, he is sure that when its essence as knower is fully realized … the separation between subject and object that is necessary for rational knowledge is transcended, and the self becomes aware of itself as a unity in which that separation has been overcome.
 He is likewise sure that consciousness — so far from disappearing in this realization — only then becomes freed from its prison and fulfils its intrinsic nature (Burtt 1965, p.286).